-As discussed previously in Section 3.6.2.1.3 (Hearing and Vocalization), all ESA-listed and proposed fish species that occur in the Study Area are capable of detecting sound produced by explosives.
+As discussed previously in Section 3.6.2.1.3 (Hearing and Vocalization), all ESA-listed fish species that occur in the Study Area are capable of detecting sound produced by explosives.
 Atlantic salmon, Atlantic sturgeon, shortnose sturgeon, smalltooth sawfish, Gulf sturgeon, Nassau grouper, giant manta rays and oceanic whitetip sharks may be exposed to sound and energy from explosives associated with testing activities throughout the Study Area.
 Known habitat for the Central and Southwest Distinct Population Segment of scalloped hammerhead shark only overlaps with a small southern portion of the Study Area, but would not occur in range complexes where explosives are used during testing activities.

 Atlantic salmon occur in the Northeast Range Complex where relatively few explosive activities occur throughout a given year.
 Although they may be more likely to be exposed to detonations at the water's surface or throughout the water column, impacts, if they occur, would be infrequent due to the lack of overlap in habitat and activity areas.
-Atlantic sturgeon may be exposed throughout the year in the Northeast, Navy Cherry Point, and Jacksonville Range Complexes and the Chesapeake Bay area but are more likely to be exposed to activities that occur in the Virginia Capes Range Complex and the lower Chesapeake Bay.
-Shortnose sturgeon are primarily restricted to inshore waters with only infrequent excursions into the marine environment and therefore may only be exposed to sound and energy from explosive activities in nearshore areas within the Northeast, Navy Cherry Point, and Jacksonville Range Complexes.
-Smalltooth sawfish and Gulf sturgeon, may be exposed to sound and energy from explosive activities associated with testing activities throughout the year in the Gulf of Mexico Range Complex.
-In addition, smalltooth sawfish could also occur in the Jacksonville and Key West Range Complexes and the Panama City OPAREA portion of the Gulf of Mexico Range Complex and the Naval Surface Warfare Center, Panama City Testing Range.
-Nassau grouper may be exposed to testing activities throughout the year in the Jacksonville and the Key West Range Complexes.
-Giant manta ray and oceanic whitetip sharks could be exposed throughout the Study Area.
+Atlantic sturgeon may be exposed throughout the year in the Northeast, Navy Cherry Point, and Jacksonville Range Complexes and the NUWC Newport Testing Range but are more likely to be exposed to activities that occur in the Virginia Capes Range Complex and the lower Chesapeake Bay.
+Shortnose sturgeon would not likely be exposed to sound and energy from explosives associated with testing activities, including ship shock trials, as they are primarily restricted to inshore waters (rivers and estuaries) with only infrequent excursions into the marine environment.
+Smalltooth sawfish and Gulf sturgeon may be exposed to sound and energy from explosive activities associated with testing activities throughout the year in the Gulf of Mexico Range Complex and the Naval Surface Warfare Center, Panama City Division Testing Range.
+In addition, smalltooth sawfish could also occur in the southern portions of the Jacksonville Range Complex and the Key West Range Complexes.
+Nassau grouper may be exposed to testing activities throughout the year in the southern portion of the Jacksonville Range Complex and in the Key West and Gulf of Mexico Range Complexes, and specifically in the Naval Surface Warfare Center, Panama City Division Testing Range.
+Giant manta ray and oceanic whitetip sharks could be exposed in offshore areas throughout the Study Area.